 If you invest money and then sell your investments, hopefully, you’ll collect a return.
 If you do amass some extra cash, can you guess who else (besides you) will extend an outstretched hand?
 That’s right.
 Uncle Sam.

-1. Qualified dividends
+1. Qualified Dividends

 To be considered a qualified dividend, your dividend needs to be paid by a U.S. corporation or a foreign corporation traded on a U.S. stock exchange.
-You must hold a share more than 60 days during the 120-day period beginning 60 days before the ex-dividend date.
-In the case of preferred stock, you must hold it 90 days during the 180-day period beginning 90 days before the stock’s ex-dividend date.
+You must hold a share for more than 60 days during the 120-day period beginning 60 days before the ex-dividend date.
+In the case of preferred stock, you must hold it for 90 days during the 180-day period beginning 90 days before the stock’s ex-dividend date.
 Qualified dividends are taxed at the capital gains tax rate.
 Learn more about Capital Gains Taxes.

-2. Unqualified dividends
+2. Unqualified Dividends

 When you sell your investments, you’re taxed on the profit you make on those investments.
 This can apply to other capital assets, too, including cars, boats, land and real estate.
 How they’ll be taxed will depend on whether they’re considered short-term or long-term capital gains.
-Taxation only applies to “realized” capital gains, not “unrealized” capital gains (profits that exist only on paper).
+Taxation only applies to realized capital gains, not unrealized capital gains (profits that exist only on paper).

 Interest income refers to income you receive from investing in bonds or cash investments and is based on your usual tax rate.
-Dividends, capital gains and interest income are all reported on the 1099.
+Dividends, capital gains and interest income are reported on the 1099.
 See below for a full list of 1099 forms:

-- 1099-B: Reports capital gains and losses based on capital gains tax rate
+- 1099-B: Reports gains and losses based on capital gains tax rate

 - 1099-DIV: Reports dividend income and capital gains distributions